evanca/quick-portfolio/projects/embodied_sonification/embodied_sonification.md

 [Poverty Low](audio/Ch4/Poverty Meta Lo.mp3) |
 [Poverty High](audio/Ch4/Poverty Meta Hi.mp3)

+The final phase explored how doppler shifting can be used to add a sense of temporal context to a sonification:

 Temporospatial Motion Framework:
 [Original Framework](audio/Ch5/Example of Original Framework.mp3) |
 [Refined Framework](audio/Ch5/Example of Refined Framework .mp3)

+**Findings:**
+Overall the project found that designing sonifications on the basis of principles from the field of embodied cognition generally leads to more effective solutions.
+The project resulted in the Embodied Sonification Listening Model, which reconciles embodied cognition principles with the task of "sonification listening": listening to a sound in order to extract information about the dataset it represents.
+For a more detailed description of findings see the finished document.

 **Research Methods:**